Stonne: History

 At first the French tanks were used in an infantry support and defensive role.
 On the morning of 16 May a counter-attack was led by the French tanks.
-The 3rd company of the 41st Tank Battalion (B1 bis tanks) went into attack without infantry support.
+The 3rd company of the 41st Tank Battalion (Char B1 bis tanks) went into attack without infantry support.
 They met Panzer Regiment 8.
-A single B1bis tank (Lieutenant Bilotte's "Eure") pushed into the town itself, into the German defences, and then withdrew after attacking a German column and reportedly destroying two PanzerKampfwagen IV tanks, 11 PanzerKampfwagen IIIs and two PaK 36 anti-tank guns.
+A single B1bis tank (Lieutenant Bilotte's "Eure") pushed into the town itself, into the German defences, and then withdrew after attacking two German columns and reportedly destroying two Panzer IV tanks, 11 Panzer IIIs and two 3.7 cm PaK 36 anti-tank guns.

 After 16 May, the 10th Panzer Division withdrew to be replaced by the 16th and 24th Infantry Divisions.
 The Infantry Regiment Grossdeutschland had already lost 570 men and 12 guns at Stonne, while the French had lost about 33 tanks and the Germans about 24 tanks.
-The majority of casualties suffered by Grossdeutschland in the 1940 campaign were lost at Stonne.
+The majority of casualties suffered by Grossdeutschland regiment in the 1940 campaign were lost at Stonne.

 Stonne was totally occupied only on 25 May, as pockets of resistance held out.
 The Germans did not clear the Mont-Dieu woods which were bypassed.